-Two pairs of shoes: One sturdy pair for in the field that you can get wet if we have a rain day.
+Two pairs of shoes: One sturdy pair for in the field that you can get wet if we have a rainy day.
 One pair for evenings.

-Light weight rain jacket and rain pants.
-You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * I really suggest a rain jacket if nothing else.
-We have worn cut open Hefty bags as skirts and they work great when we did not have rain pants.
-The rain gear will keep you dry when walking in tall, wet grass.
-Montbell makes an excellent parka and pants that are extremely lightweight.
+– Lightweight rain jacket and rain pants.
+You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * A waterproof & breathable rain parka with a hood is mandatory.

 Small umbrella for rain and shade.
 I use an umbrella often to block the sun from hitting the front element of my lens.
-Black is best.
-I have recently begun using a handsfree telescopic umbrella which I love.
-You can watch a video of my review at PhotographyTravelTours.
+Black is the best.